Wednesday, June 25, 2025

 Nutrients are gathered from the foods that we eat, let's start off with the most common ones carbohydrates, lipids and proteins, these come from our pasta, potatoes and breads, these carbohydrates are often very starchy, these carbohydrates give us energy which is used for us to move around and conduct chemical reactions in our bodies.

-Next are lipids, which are the other names for 'fats', found in fatty food and oils, these fats are commonly found in seeds, dairy products, and types of oily fish.
+Next are Lipids, which are the other name for 'fats', found in fatty foods and oils.
+These fats are commonly found in seeds, dairy products, and types of oily fish.
+The difference between these liquids and oils is that oils are liquid at room temperature, but fats are solid.

-They also provide energy to our bodies, but compared to carbohydrates this energy source is more long-term since fat can be stored for longer compared to carbohydrates, they also keep us warm since under our skin is a layer of fat, and they keep our organs safe.
+They also provide energy to our bodies, but compared to carbohydrates, this energy source is more long-term since fat can be stored for longer compared to carbohydrates.
+Fats are also inside our bodies, with it being a layer of fat to keep us warm under our skin, and they also keep our organs safe.

 Sunday, March 23, 2025